ajdavis/toro/doc/index.rst

     loop = ioloop.IOLoop.current()

-    # Wait up to 1 second for a notification
+    # Wait up to 1 second for a notification.
     yield condition.wait(deadline=loop.time() + 1)

 ...or a ``datetime.timedelta`` for a deadline relative to the current time::

-    # Wait up to 1 second
+    # Wait up to 1 second.
     yield condition.wait(deadline=datetime.timedelta(seconds=1))

 The method raises :exc:`tornado.gen.TimeoutError` if there's no notification